-Amphibian and Reptile Conservation is working to conserve the habitats our species depend on, whether by directly managing an important site or influencing policy to protect them.
+Amphibian and Reptile Conservation is working to conserve the habitats on which our species depend, whether by managing important sites directly or influencing policy to protect them.

 Our amphibians and reptiles occupy a wide range of habitats, from undisturbed heathland to highly urban gardens.
 Follow the links below to find out more about each habitat type: